MikeiLL/mz-mindbody-api/README.txt

 MZ Mindbody API uses the Devin Crossman API to interface with MindBodyOnline and display Staff, Schedule and Workshops.

+This free plugin also enables users to register with MBO within your site, as well as signing up for classes.

 == Description ==